collective/collective.jbot/README.rst

 This implementation requires the use of the data directory of a running Plone client.
-For most Plone installs, the directory used will be something like `<buildout-dir>/var/instance/jbot`.
+For most Plone installs, the directory used will be something like `<buildout-dir>/var/jbot`.
+The directory will be created automatically if missing.
 The user running the Plone client will need write access to this directory.

 ..
 DANGER::